Classes

 BoltFFI has two ways to expose a struct: as data or as a class.

 Data (#[data]) is for plain values.
 A Point { x, y } or a User { id, name, email }.
 Data is copied when it crosses the boundary.
 The target language gets a struct or record with public fields.
-No behavior, no methods, just data.
+You can also attach methods and constructors with #[data(impl)].
+See Records.

 Classes (#[export] impl) are for objects with behavior.
 A DatabaseConnection or a HttpClient.
 The object lives in Rust, the target language holds a reference to it.
 Methods operate on that reference.
 The object is not copied - there’s one instance, and both sides point to it.